 If a scam has left you struggling financially, contact Citizens Advice to help you find a way forward.
 You can speak to an adviser through its national phone service Adviceline, on 03444 111 444, which is available from 9am to 5pm Monday to Friday.

-Have you been targeted by any of these scams, or are you aware of any other coronavirus-related scams doing the rounds?
-You can get in touch via [email protected] or share them on the Rest Less Community forum.
+Have you been targeted by any of these scams, or are you aware of any other scams doing the rounds?
+Join the money discussion on the Rest Less Community or leave a comment below.